rltillett/r-socialsci/_episodes/00-intro.md

 ~~~
 {: .language-r}

 Go to the Fighare page for this curriculum, and download the dataset called "`SAFI_clean.csv`".
 The direct download link is: <https://ndownloader.figshare.com/files/11492171>.
 Place this downloaded file in the `data/` you just created.
-You can do this directly from R by copying and pasting this in your terminal (your instructor can place this chunk of code in the Etherpad):
+You can do this directly from R by copying and pasting the command below in the R console.

 ~~~